pingcap/tiflow/docs/distributed-scheduling.md

 To succinctly describe the algorithm used here, we need to abstract the TiCDC Owner and Processor.
 To simplify the matter, we will omit "changefeed" management here, and suppose that multiple "changefeeds" are isolated from each other as far as scheduling is concerned (which they basically are).

-- The Owner is a piece of code that can persist and restores a timestamp `global checkpoint`, which is guaranteed to be monotonically increasing and a lower bound of the progresses of all nodes on all tables.
+- The Owner is a piece of code that can persist and restore a timestamp `global checkpoint`, which is guaranteed to be monotonically increasing and is a lower bound of the progresses of all nodes on all tables.
 The Owner will call our `ScheduleDispatcher` periodically and supply it with both the latest `global checkpoint` and a list of tables that should currently be replicating.
 - The Processor is a piece of code that actually replicates the tables.
-We can `Add` and `Remove` tables from it, and query it about the status of a table.
+We can `Add` and `Remove` tables from it, and query about the status of a table.

 ## The Protocol